 The signals simulated do not trace actual system performance for the selected measured signals.

-The post-event steady state power flow of selected 345 kV lines deviate more than 10% from their actual measured values.
+The post-event steady-state power flow of selected 345 kV lines deviate more than 10% from their actual measured values.

 A difference in performance will be resolved as follows: